piatra/kreator.js/README.md

 npm install
 npm run start
 ````

+If you are running Ubuntu some people have reported issues.
+[Here are instructions](https://github.com/piatra/kreator.js/issues/38) that have been reported to work.

 Now go in your browser at `localhost:8080` where kreator.js will be running locally :)

 ## Remote control